Silisav3/airbnb-superhost/README.md

-# Becoming AirBnB superhost: Is it worth it?
+# Accreditation as price determinant: How becoming a superhost pays off on Airbnb

-__How becoming a superhost pays off on Airbnb: Whether superhosts charge higher than their non-accredited counterparts and whether they get better ratings?__
+__Do superhosts charge higher than their non-accredited counterparts?__

 ## Motivation